Everyone has an image in their mind about an upcoming travel adventure, which doesn’t include getting sick, injured, pick-pocketed, or worse.

 1. Research Before You Go

 Also, check out travel forums.
-Lonely Planet, Fodors, and Tripadvisor are all great ones, and there are others.
+Lonely Planet, Fodors, and Tripadvisor are all great ones, and there are many others.

 Check if there are any safety topics listed in the forum and, if not, post something asking if there are any safety recommendations and places that you should not go to.